 Glossary *

 Words can be confusing, creating the illusion of disagreement or agreement.
-What a word means is also very contextual.
-The following tables define what is meant by key terms used herein.
-Quoting Bakhtin, the word in language is half someone else's.
+What a word is meant to mean is also very contextual.
+The following table define what is meant by key terms used herein.
+Noting and quoting Bakhtin, the word in language is half someone else's.

 TERM DEFINITION